sarabeth-russert/book_app/README.md

-Number and name of feature: lab 12 feature 1 Saved books displayed on homepage
+Number and name of feature: lab 12 feature 1

 Estimate of time needed to complete: 2 hour

 Start time: 14:30

+Finish time: 16:14

+Actual time needed to complete: 1 hour 45

+Number and name of feature: lab 12 feature 2

+Estimate of time needed to complete: 1 hour

+Start time: 16:14

+Finish time: 17:15

+Actual time needed to complete: 1 hour

+Number and name of feature: lab 12 feature 3

+Estimate of time needed to complete: 1 hour

+Start time: 17:50

-Finish time:
+Finish time: 18:33

-Actual time needed to complete:
+Actual time needed to complete: 43 min